 I book the exit row on flights whenever I can.
 Why?
-For the extra legroom of course!
-Oh wait…I’m also responsible for the door in case of an in-flight emergency?!
+For the extra legroom, of course!
+Oh, wait.
+Am I also responsible for the door in case of an in-flight emergency?

 Needless to say, this situation made me rethink the responsibility of sitting in an exit row and how to respond to travel emergencies in general.

-The following are some tips to help you be at ease during your travels and prepared if an in-flight emergency arises:
+Let’s look at some tips to help be at ease during travels and prepared if an in-flight emergency arises.

-No matter if you’re in a crowd at a concert or traveling on an airplane, know where the exits are.
-Hotel rooms, for example, typically have an emergency route posted – take a couple minutes to review it.
+Whether you’re in a crowd at a concert or traveling on an airplane, know where the exits are.
+Hotel rooms, for example, typically have an emergency route posted – take a couple of minutes to review it.
 Being aware of your surroundings is important for your personal safety in general, no matter where you are.

 Keep yourself in check and focus on immediate needs.
 Keeping a level head in an emergency can help de-escalate situations and help save lives.